Jovinian: Reaction

 After Jovinian attacked monasticism, Jerome attacked him harshly.
 Jerome gives a very bad picture of the character of Jovinian, clearly colored by bitterness.
 Jerome called Jovinian a servant of corruption, barbarous writer, while Augustine was more lenient, despite disagreeing with some views of Jovinian.
-Siricius the bishop of Rome later excommunicated Jovinian and his followers, because he was zealously opposed to any marriage of clergy.
+Pope Siricius later excommunicated Jovinian and his followers, because he was zealously opposed to any marriage of clergy.
 Jovinian was also condemned by Ambrose, in the same fashion as Siricius, because of his high views on marriage.

-Later in the Protestant reformation, Jovinian has been seen as a "witness of truth", while he is most often seen as a heretic by Roman Catholics.
+Later in the Protestant reformation, Jovinian has been seen as a "witness of truth", while he is most often seen as a heretic by Catholics.